fkaduk/kobodeck/README.md

 we do this, my friendly provider needs to update the instance so I can test this, which depends on the release stabilizing a little.

+### Read status and other metadata

+The "read" status is not propagated: when an article is read on the e-reader, it's not propagated back to the Wallabag site.
+Similarly, annotations are not sent back either.
+We could probably read the sqlite database and send that data back, eventually.

 Troubleshooting
 ---------------